russia has launched a full-scale war in Ukraine! Headway asks you to donate to the charity fund to protect Ukraine and the world’s peace.

 The Sixth Extinction: An Unnatural History by Elizabeth Kolbert

-Written by environmentalist and journalist Elizabeth Kolbert, The Sixth Extinction details the phenomenon of species disappearing before our very eyes.
+Written by environmentalist, journalist, and National Book Award winner Elizabeth Kolbert, The Sixth Extinction details the phenomenon of species disappearing before our very eyes.
 Historically, mass extinctions have occurred due to external forces of nature — an asteroid plummeting to Earth and global warming, to name a few.
 However, according to Kolbert, the next extinction could be entirely human-induced.

 It’s certainly no secret that the Earth is facing an environmental crisis caused by destructive human activity.
 From deforestation to industrialization, humans have contributed significantly to rising temperatures and habitat loss, therefore pushing many valuable species out of the biosphere.
 In her book, Kolbert speaks on her theory that humanity is due for a sixth mass extinction and proposes ways that people can turn back on their mistakes and postpone the rate at which these species are disappearing.